Emulator Issues #5493

 To fix this issue, we either have to match the music to the game speed (would cause the music to lag and sound like crap), we get the game run at 100% speed (needs a faster PC) or get the AISInterrupt to occur when the game expects it to in some other way while maintaining accuracy.
 Currently, I don't have any ideas on the latter.
 The first option is the "most accurate to the hardware" option.

-#20 Updated by skidau over 6 years ago
+#20 Updated by skidau almost 9 years ago

 As a demonstration of "matching the music to the game speed," I made a timing change to the "No Audio Output" backend which fixes this issue.